dabrowskiw/DSDS-modules/makeVM/modules/resources/Docker_Security_Flaws/README.md

 # Docker-Security-Flaws

 ## Installation
-This module shows two of many possible misconfiguration in Docker environments that could lead to security-related vulnerabilities.
+This module shows two of many possible misconfigurations in Docker environments that could lead to security-related vulnerabilities.
 To use it, the `ssh.sh` script, as well as the `docker-security-flaws.sh` script must be included in `modules.txt`.
 After running the makeVM.sh script, the vulnerable docker setup is ready to use.

 ## Writeup